Glossary of psychiatry: verbigeration

-Verbigeration is a verbal stereotypy in which usually one or several sentences or strings of fragmented words are repeated continuously.
+Verbigeration is a verbal stereotypy (repetition) in which usually one or several sentences or strings of fragmented words are repeated continuously.
 Sometimes individuals will produce incomprehensible jargon in which stereotypies are embedded.
 The tone of voice is usually monotonous.
 This can be produced spontaneously or precipitated by questioning.
 The term verbigeration was first used in psychiatry by Karl Kahlbaum in 1874, and it referred to a manner of talking which was very fast and incomprehensible.
 At the time verbigeration was seen as a "disorder of language" and represented a central feature of catatonia.
 The word is derived from the Latin word verbum (also the source of verbiage), plus the verb gerĕre, to carry on or conduct, from which the Latin verb verbigerāre, to talk or chat, is derived.
 However, clinically the term verbigeration never achieved popularity and as such has virtually disappeared from psychiatric terminology.
 Compare Echolalia.

 verstimmung

-Refers to an ill-humored mood state often accompanied by low mood and depressive symptoms.
+An ill-humored mood state often accompanied by low mood and depressive symptoms.
 The people surrounding the individual often feel upset by this condition.